DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # What is the Value to Data Users?

 .two-third[Metadata gives a user the ability to:
-- Search, retrieve, and evaluate dataset information from both inside and outside an organization
+- **Search, retrieve, and evaluate** dataset information from both inside and outside an organization
-- Find data: Determine what data exists for a geographic location and/or topic
+- **Find data**: Determine what data exists for a geographic location and/or topic
-- Determine applicability: Decide if a dataset meets a particular need
+- **Determine applicability**: Decide if a dataset meets a particular need
-- Discover how to acquire the dataset identified; process and use the dataset
+- **Discover** how to acquire the dataset identified; process and use the dataset
-- Understand the dataset, including definitions of column names, or expected numerical ranges found in the data ]
+- **Understand** the dataset, including definitions of column names, or expected numerical ranges found in the data ]

 .one-third[![Photo Attribution: CC image by ASEE on Flickr](images/  )
 *CC image by ASEE on Flickr*
 ]

 ???